belle2/basf2/online_book/fundamentals/hep_analyses.rst

 ---------------------------

 If you are reading this manual, you are probably already at least partially familiar with the general layout of the SuperKEKB accelerator and the Belle II experiment.
 However, before moving on, let's very quickly review their structure.

-The SuperKEKB accelerator circulates electrons and positrons in its roughly 3km circumference tunnel.
-These beams are asymmetric in momentum, with the electrons kept at around 7Gev/c and the positrons at around 4GeV/c circulating in opposite directions.
+The SuperKEKB accelerator circulates electrons and positrons through its roughly 3km circumference tunnel in opposite directions.
+These beams are asymmetric in momentum, with the electrons kept at around 7Gev/c and the positrons at around 4GeV/c.
 At a single point on the accelerator ring, the two beams are steered into (almost) head-on collision, resulting in a center-of-mass energy of typically around 10.6GeV.
 The point of collision is named the "interaction region".

+.. admonition:: Question
+    :class: exercise stacked

+    At LHC, every bunch collision generates dozens of individual particle interactions that overlay each other in the detectors (pile-up), considerably complicating the data analysis.
+    This doesn't seem to be a problem at SuperKEKB and Belle II.
+Why?

+.. admonition:: Hint
+    :class: toggle xhint stacked

+    Start with the planned final instantaneous luminosity of SuperKEKB.
+How many bunch crossings will happen per second?
+    Then think about the typical cross sections in :math:`e^+e^` collisions as discussed previously.

+.. admonition:: Another hint
+    :class: toggle xhint stacked

+    The goal instantaneous luminosity of SuperKEKB is :math:`8*10^35 cm^-2 s^-1`.
+It takes a beam particle bunch roughly 10us to complete a full revolution around the accelerator ring.
+Up to 2376 bunches will circulate in each ring.

+.. admonition:: Solution
+    :class: toggle solution

+    At a final design luminosity of :math:`8*10^35 cm^-2 s^-1` at 2376 bunches
+    per ring, each taking about 10us to complete a revolution, the delivered luminosity per bunch crossing is about :math:`8*10^35 cm^-2 s^-1
+    * 1*10^-6 s / 2376 = 3.4*10^-7 nb`, so even the most likely Bhabha process
+    at 125nb only happens once every 25000 bunch crossings.

 The Belle II detector is built around the interaction region, with the goal to detect and measure as many of the particles produced in the SuperKEKB collisions as possible.
 Belle II consists of several sub-systems, each one dedicated to a specific task: reconstruct the trajectory of charged track, reconstruct the energy of photons, identify the particle type or to identify muons and reconstruct long-living hadrons.
 Of course some systems can be used for multiple purposes: for example, the ECL is mainly intended as a device to recontruct photons, but is also used to identify electrons and hadrons.

-Due to the asymmetry of the SuperKEKB collisions, the Belle II detector also has an asymmetric geometry.
+Due to the asymmetry of the SuperKEKB collisions, the Belle II detector is asymmetric along the beam axis.
 In the context of Belle II the "forward" direction is the direction in which the electron beam points, while "backward" is the direction in which the positron beam points.

 .. seealso::